saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Wrapping up
 ===========

 We wrote a function that retrieves OSPF information by talking to the Juniper API.
-From the XML response, we used XPath expressions to retrieve the information we want.
+We used 2 methods from the `lxml` module to deal with the XML and retrieve the information we needed.

 First we used `findall`.
 This gave us a list with information on individual OSPF neighbors.
 After this, we used `find` to get the exact information we needed from every individual neighbor.
 We finished up showing how to get the information for multiple devices.

+You can search for the `Junos PyEZ Developer Guide` for more information on PyEZ.
+To better understand how to extract information from the Junos API responses, look at the XPath support `lxml` has to offer and what other methods you might be able to use.

-Working with the Junos OS API has always been immensely satisfying to me.
+Working with the Junos API has always been immensely satisfying to me.
 I hope this article gave you some insights and ideas on how to get started.